-The Division of Spine and Scoliosis Surgery at Nicklaus Children's Hospital provides diagnosis and treatment of spinal disorders in children and teens.
+The Center for Spinal Disorders at Nicklaus Children's Hospital provides diagnosis and treatment of spinal disorders in children and teens.

-The division has established itself as one of the most experienced and successful in the nation in treating spine disorders in children.
-Dr. Stephen George and Dr. Thomas Errico have played a key role in the creation of best practice guidelines that have significantly decreased the length of hospital stay after scoliosis surgery.
+The center has established itself as one of the most experienced and successful in the nation in treating spine disorders in children.
+Dr. Stephen George, Dr. Thomas Errico and Dr. Subaraman Ramchandran have played a key role in the creation of best practice guidelines that have significantly decreased the length of hospital stay after scoliosis surgery.
 Dr. Thomas Errico holds more than 150 registered patents and has been influential in the development of some of the latest and most innovative techniques in spinal surgery.

 Treatments and Procedures